 I use my home for my business.
 Am I allowed to take a deduction for that?

-If you qualify, you can claim the deduction whether you rent or own your home.
-You may use either the simplified option or the regular method to claim your deduction.
-Here are six tips that you should know about the home office deduction:
+Yes, if you qualify, you can claim the deduction whether you rent or own your home.
+You may use either the simplified or the regular method to claim your deduction.

-Regular and exclusive Use.
-As a general rule, you must use a part of your home regularly and exclusively for business purposes.
+Whichever calculation method you choose, you must use a part of your home regularly and exclusively for business purposes.
+This rule is not flexible.
 The part of your home used for business must also be:

 A separate structure not attached to your home.
 Examples could include a garage or a studio.

 Simplified method - If you use the simplified option, multiply the allowable square footage of your office by $5.
 The maximum allowed using this option is $1,500 (300 square feet).
 This option will make it easier for you to keep records.
 Important: Using this option does not change the rules for claiming a home office deduction.